-Race is required to comply with all the guidelines, requirements, and conditions associated with the Infrastructure Account grant funding as specified in D.21-03-006 https://ia.cpuc.ca.gov/firemap/.
+Race is required to comply with all the guidelines, requirements, and conditions associated with the Infrastructure Account grant funding as specified in D.21-03-006 and this Resolution.
+Such compliance includes, but is not limited to those listed in Appendices A and B.

-&lt;sup>47 See 2020 Annual Report on the CASF Program, California Public Utilities Commission, Issued April 2021, page 14, Table 7: Remaining Unserved Households in Each Consortia Region.
+47 See 2020 Annual Report on the CASF Program, California Public Utilities Commission, Issued April 2021, page 14, Table 7: Remaining Unserved Households in Each Consortia Region.